kagiko/vaultwarden-wiki/Third-party-packages.md

 ## Nix (OS)

-Bitwarden_rs is packacked in Nix with 4 packages (one for mysql, sqlite and postgresql and one for the vault).
-For NixOS there's a Module as well (services.bitwarden_rs) so bitwarden_rs can be configured in NixOS declarative way as well.
+Vaultwarden is both packaged for mysql, sqlite, postgresql and for vault.
+There is also a NixOS module for declarative configuration (see `services.vaultwarden`)

 ## Cloudron